Donald Trump Ally Stephen Moore Says Joe Biden Will Bring A ‘Left-Wing Economic Agenda’ If Elected

 “But if Biden were to win the election, you’re voting not just for Joe Biden, but for a very left-wing economic agenda that would potentially do serious harm,” Moore said, alleging that the prospect of Biden winning the presidency has spooked investors, affecting the performance of the stock market.

-Moore then took a shot at the moderate wing of the Democratic Party, saying that Speaker of the House of Representatives Nancy Pelosi would effectively be Biden’s “co-president.”
+Moore then took a shot at the moderate wing of the Democratic Party, saying that Speaker of the House Nancy Pelosi would effectively be Biden’s “co-president.”

 “Pelosi would be the co-president if Joe Biden were elected president,” he said.